-- (i) The department's or committee's letter or letters. - (ii) The dossier submitted by the department or committee, including the packet of materials submitted by the candidate. - (iii) Evaluative statements on file from the time of reappointment. - (iv) Letters from the reviewers of the candidate's scholarly or artistic work. - (v) Letters from members of the Bowdoin faculty who wish to comment on the candidate's fitness for tenure as well as those letters that have been individually solicited by the chair of the Committee on Appointments, Promotion and Tenure. - (vi) Letters from a single sample of students enrolled in the candidate's courses and independent studies over the previous five years.
-These letters will be solicited by the chair of the Committee on Appointments, Promotion and Tenure according to a method prescribed by the Committee and copies will be shared with the department or review committee.13 - (vii) A departmental roster showing the terms of appointment for all members of the department, or in the case of a joint appointment, departmental and program rosters. - c) The procedure followed by the Committee on Appointments, Promotion and Tenure will be as follows: - (i) The Committee on Appointments, Promotion and Tenure and the Dean for Academic Affairs first meet to make a preliminary review of each case to evaluate if further information is required.
+- b) The Committee on Appointments, Promotion and Tenure will then meet to review and discuss in detail all of the materials submitted and collected.
+These will include: - (i) The department's or committee's letter or letters. - (ii) The materials reviewed by the department or committee, including the materials submitted by the candidate. - (iii) Evaluative statements on file from the time of reappointment. - (iv) Letters from the reviewers of the candidate's scholarly or artistic work. - (v) Letters from members of the Bowdoin faculty who wish to comment on the candidate's fitness for tenure as well as those letters that have been individually solicited by the chair of the Committee on Appointments, Promotion and Tenure. - (vi) Letters from a single sample of students enrolled in the candidate's courses and independent studies over the previous five years.
+These letters will be solicited by the chair of the Committee on Appointments, Promotion and Tenure according to a method prescribed by the Committee and copies will be shared with the department or review committee.17 - (vii) A departmental roster showing the terms of appointment for all members of the department, or in the case of a joint appointment, departmental and program rosters. - c) The procedure followed by the Committee on Appointments, Promotion and Tenure will be as follows: - (i) The Committee on Appointments, Promotion and Tenure and the Dean for Academic Affairs first meet to make a preliminary review of each case to evaluate if further information is required.
 At any point before Step iii below, the Committee may request further information through follow-up letters or meetings with the candidate and/or department.
 Both the candidate and the department or review committee may request a meeting with the Committee.
-If concerns arise that could lead to a negative decision, the Committee shall invite the candidate to discuss its concerns. - (ii) The Committee, the Dean for Academic Affairs and the President meet to discuss issues and concerns of each case. - (iii) The Committee meets with the Dean for Academic Affairs present and reaches a final recommendation. - (iv) The recommendation of the Committee on Appointments, Promotion and Tenure, in response to all the information made available to it, is submitted in writing to the Dean for Academic Affairs by the chair of the Committee, by December 1 or as soon thereafter as possible.
+If concerns arise that could lead to a negative decision, the Committee shall invite the candidate to discuss its concerns. - (ii) The Committee, the Dean for Academic Affairs and the President meet to discuss issues and concerns of each case. - (iii) The Committee meets with the Dean for Academic Affairs present and reaches a final recommendation.

-13 See (01-4-3), approved by the faculty 7 May 2001.
+17 See (01-4-3), approved by the faculty 7 May 2001.